Stochastic Geometry Modeling of Cellular V2X Communication Over Shared Channels: System Model

-In our model, the vehicles transmit with the fixed power $P_v$, which is always smaller than the maximum transmit power.
-The link selection between V2V and V2B communication is determined by the corresponding distances and association bias factor $B$ to limit interference and traffic on cellular network.
-In other words, it can tune the trade-off interference and data offloading \cite{elsawy2014analytical}.
-To ensure reliable uplink association and avoid the pingpong effects due to handovers, vehicle transmitter associates to the receiving node (cellular or vehicle) based on their long-term average link quality.
-In this flexible V2X link selection scheme, the vehicle selects the V2V link if $B{r_v^{-\alpha{_v}}} \geq r_{b}^{-\alpha{_b}} $, otherwise the vehicle selects the V2B link, where $r_v$ is the shortest V2V link distance, and $r_b$ is the distance between the V2X node and its closest cellular BS.
-For the extreme case with $B = 0$, the V2V link will never be selected, whereas for the case with $B =\infty$, each vehicle transmitter is always selecting the V2V link.
-It is worth mentioning that one main advantage of the this link selection criterion is that it brings an inherent interference protection to the cellular uplink, which is necessarily required to enable shared link in cellular networks.
+In our model, the vehicles transmit with the fixed power $P_v$.
+The mode selection between direct and network modes is determined by the corresponding V2V or V2B link distances, propagation environments and association bias factor $B$ to limit interference and traffic on cellular network.
+In other words, it can tune the trade-off between interference and data offloading \cite{elsawy2014analytical}.
+In this flexible C-V2X mode selection scheme, the vehicle selects the direct mode if $B{r_v^{-\alpha{_v}}} \geq r_{b}^{-\alpha{_b}} $, otherwise the vehicle selects the V2B link or network mode, where $r_v$ is the shortest V2V link distance, and $r_b$ is the distance between the transmitting vehicular node and its closest cellular BS of V2N network. {The C-V2X mode selection is primarily being decided based on V2V link and cellular uplink distances whereas cellular downlink for receiving vehicle is being selected independent of uplink.} {Note that, it is possible to use independent associations of DL and UL transmissions, but there may exist location dependence due to the location of base stations in certain situations.
+Hence, the associations of DL and UL may be correlated even though their association rules are different.
+In this paper, the DL and UL related correlations due to location of base-stations, have been ignored and approximated results have been obtained in accordance with existing literature} \cite{lee2015hybrid,akbar2016simultaneous}.
+Note that for the extreme case with $B = 0$, the direct mode will never be selected, whereas for the case with $B =\infty$, each vehicle transmitter always selects the direct mode.
+It is worth mentioning that one main advantage of this mode selection criterion is that it brings an inherent interference protection to the cellular uplink, which is necessarily required to enable vehicular communication over shared channels.